GAIN Collaboration Interfaces

 1. product data from or for design, development or manufacturing:

-For example, article information and parts lists are transferred to the ERP system via a PDM interface.
+Among other things, article information and parts lists are transferred to the ERP system via an ERP PDM link.
 Depending on the definition of the workflows, articles can also be transferred from the ERP system to the PDM system.

 2. product accompanying documents, such as pictures, product descriptions, maintenance and electrical plans:

 The creation of a product usually begins in the design phase.
 Product data in the form of drawings and 3D models are created there.
 If required, neutral files such as PDF or DXF documents are created for these product data.
-In addition, they are often supplemented with further documents – for example calculation data or data sheets.
-All of these documents enter a data management system at a certain time (for example, when they are released), to which all employees in the company have access.
+Furthermore, they are often supplemented with additional documents – such as calculation data or data sheets.
+All of these documents enter a data management system at a certain point in time (for example, when they are released), to which all employees in the company have access.

 What possibilities does a PDM interface offer?